1. Who we are

 “You” / “the client” means the person or business ordering the service.
 “Website” means the website we agree to design and build for you.

-Anything beyond the standard scope above — for example online shops, booking or payment systems, ordering/ticketing platforms, custom web applications, copywriting, logo design, photography, paid advertising or extensive content entry — is not included in the Fee and will be quoted separately and agreed before work starts.
-(Booking, ordering, stock and ticketing platforms are built by our sister company TicketWave HQ Ltd; they bill separately at their own published prices, direct to you, and we can introduce you.)
+Anything beyond the agreed scope, for example online shops, custom web applications, logo design, photography, paid advertising or extensive content entry, is not included in the Fee and will be quoted separately and agreed before work starts.
+Online bookings, ordering, stock and ticketing run on the TicketWave platform, which is operated by the same legal entity that operates UK Web Marketing (TicketWave HQ Ltd).
+The platform runs on your own site under your own brand, so your customers and their data stay with you.
+It carries a fair usage fee, set out before you start; where it forms part of your website management it appears on your one monthly UK Web Marketing bill, and any refund relating to it is handled by UK Web Marketing.
 Where we send you a written quote or order confirmation (an “Order”), it forms part of these terms, and if the Order and these terms conflict, the Order takes precedence.

-If you already have a domain or an existing website, we can work with them: we'll point your existing domain at the new site at no extra charge, and where useful we'll migrate suitable content from your old site.
-We don't guarantee any particular search ranking is retained.
+If you already have a domain or an existing website, we can work with them: we will point your existing domain at the new site at no extra charge, and where useful we will migrate suitable content from your old site.
+We do not guarantee any particular search ranking is retained.

 3. Cancellation, ownership & domain costs

-Domain registration/renewal (typically around £10 per year) is separate and, where possible, kept in your name from the start, so it remains yours regardless of how the subscription ends.
+Domain registration/renewal (typically around £10 per year, paid by you directly to your registrar, we recommend Cloudflare Registrar but you may use any) is separate and kept in your name from the start, so it remains yours regardless of how your website management ends.

 4. Orders and acceptance

-A contract is formed when you complete the Stripe subscription checkout — at which point you also confirm the business details requested at checkout.
-For other work outside the standard scope, a contract is formed when you accept our Order in writing (including by email) and/or pay any deposit we ask for.
+A contract for the build and website management is formed when you accept our Order in writing (including by email) and/or pay any deposit we ask for, at which point you also confirm the business details set out in the Order.
 Any written quote is valid for 30 days unless stated otherwise.
-We may decline any order at our discretion (and if we do, we'll refund anything you've paid for it).
+We may decline any order at our discretion (and if we do, we will refund anything you have paid for it).

 5. Your responsibilities

-If you don't provide what we need, timelines may slip and we are not responsible for the delay.
+If you do not provide what we need, timelines may slip and we are not responsible for the delay.
 If a project is inactive on your side for more than 60 days we may treat it as cancelled (see section 11).

 6. Timescales